curtbruns/coprhd_aio/README.md

 * This will add: ScaleIO as a Storage Provider/Backend, ScaleIO network, Virtual Array and Create a ThickSATA Virtual Pool

 ## Config2: CoprHD Setup with ScaleIO and Devstack and Keystone as Auth Provider
+###Note: You should be on the devstack-integration branch which includes the devstack VM
 * ./coprhd -o
 * This will perform everything in the (Easy Button) step, plus:
 * Register Keystone as Auth provider
 * Add Admin Tenant and Project
 * Update Devstack to use CoprHD as Volume Service
-* NOTE: Use the devstack-integration branch to get the kilo Devstack VM enabled

 ## Tear Everything Down
 * ./coprhd -d